WE EXIST TO CREATE BETTER LEADERS FOR A BETTER SOCIETY

-We connect Year Here Fellows with opportunities that help them build an understanding of just how social problems hit the people the hardest.
+We connect Year Here Fellows with opportunities that help them build an understanding of how social problems can hit the people hard.
 Helping them to build on this insight, our faculty and partners inspire courageous approaches to change.

 As well as driving long-term change through better leadership, we aim for serious impact in the here and now.
 Year Here brings manpower and innovation to critical public and social services, directly affecting the lives of some of the most marginalised people in London.

 THERE’S A WORLD OF DISCOVERY IN YOUR OWN BACKYARD

 Too often, budding leaders are disconnected from their own society.
 They may be focused on global poverty rather than issues at home.
 Or they are too easily swept up in the silent segregation that keeps the university-educated moving in different circles to the rest of society.
 Our Fellows forge relationships with people from all sorts of backgrounds and develop a grounding on their home turf.